-Semantic Theory 2019: Exercise sheet 8
+Semantic Theory 2020: Exercise sheet 8

-Note: You can either do this exercise on paper, or you can use DFS-TOOLS (see https://github.com/hbrouwer/dfs-tools).
+Note: You can either do this exercise on paper, or you can use DFS-TOOLS (see https://github.com/hbrouwer/dfs-tools; also available on the coli servers in: /proj/courses/semantics-19/dfs-tools/).
 In the latter case, you will have to submit a world-specification file, as well as a list of commands that you used to obtain the answers to the questions.

-Assume that we define a microworld in which there are three people (jess, nick and winston), two properties (read and sleep), and one two-place predicate (tease).
+Assume that we define a microworld in which there are three people (mike, will and elli), two properties (ride_bike and sleep), and one two-place predicate (tease).

-- 1) Describe the set of all atomic propositions that can be defined for this microworld.

-- 2) Create a toy model space $S{\mathcal{M}\times\mathcal{P}}$ (with at most twenty observations) that at least satisfies the following world knowledge constraints:

-- One cannot read and sleep at the same time

-- Nick likes sleeping over reading

-- Jess likes reading over sleeping

-- Winston teases Nick more often than he teases Jess

-- If Winston teases somebody, Jess does not tease the same person

-- 3) Use the appropriate probability measures to show that the above constraints hold in your model space.
-Does your model space contain any other interesting inferences?

-- 4) Based on you model space from (2), provide the semantics and corresponding meaning vectors for the following sentences:

-- a.
-Winston teases Nick.

-- b.
-Nick sleeps and Jess reads.

-- c.
-Everyone makes fun of Jess.

-- d.
-Winston teases Nick or Jess.

-- e.
-A boy is sleeping.

-- 5) Use the comprehension score to determine how much the atomic proposition for "Nick sleeps" is understood to be the case from "A boy is sleeping".
+- 1) Describe the set of all atomic propositions that can be defined for this microworld. - 2) Create a toy model space $S{\mathcal{M}\times\mathcal{P}}$ (with at most twenty observations) that at least satisfies the following world knowledge constraints: - One cannot sleep and ride a bike at the same time - Mike likes riding a bike over sleeping - Elli likes sleeping over riding a bike - Mike teases Will more often than he teases Elli - If Will teases somebody, Elli does not tease the same person - 3) Use the appropriate probability measures to show that the above constraints hold in your model space.
+Does your model space contain any other interesting inferences? - 4) Based on you model space from (2), provide the semantics and corresponding meaning vectors for the following sentences: - a.
+Will teases Mike. - b.
+Mike rides a bike and Elli sleeps. - c.
+Everyone makes fun of Will. - d.
+Elli teases Mike or Will. - e.
+A boy is sleeping. - 5) Use the comprehension score to determine how much the atomic proposition for "Mike sleeps" is understood to be the case from "A boy is sleeping".